grumpycoders/pcsx-redux/docs/lua.md

 ### PCSX-Redux

+#### Settings
+All of the settings are exposed to Lua via the `PCSX.settings` table.
+It contains pseudo-tables that are reflections of the internal objects, and can be used to read and write the settings.
+The exact list of settings can vary quickly over time, so making a full list here would be fruitless.
+It is possible however to traverse the settings using `pprint` for example.
+The semantic of the settings is the same as from within the GUI, with the same caveats.
+For example, disabling the dynamic recompiler requires a reboot of the emulator.

 #### ImGui interaction
 PCSX-Redux will periodically try to call the Lua function `DrawImguiFrame` to allow the Lua code to draw some widgets on screen.
 The function will be called exactly once per actual UI frame draw, which, when the emulator is running, will correspond to the emulated GPU's vsync.
 If the function throws an exception however, it will be disabled until recompiled with new code.